-The Board of Directors (BOD) for your homeowners association has an immense financial obligation to the community.
-One of the BOD’s most important jobs is to keep legible and accurate financial reports and records.
+The Board of Directors for your homeowners association has an immense financial obligation to the community.
+One of the HOA board's most important jobs is to keep legible and accurate financial reports and records.
 These reports and records provide an overview of your community’s revenue and expenses against its financial projections or budget.

-From financial reports and updates, the HOA board sets fees, decides on when or if assessment increases are needed, and makes other important financial decisions that affect the entire community.
-Here are questions that help determine how the HOA board manages finances to make sure all runs well financially.
+The HOA board uses the financial reports and updates, to set fees, decide on when or if assessment increases are needed, and makes other important financial decisions that affect the entire community.
+Here are some important questions to help determine how the HOA board manages finances - and to make sure all runs well financially for your association.

 1. Who handles the HOA’s finances?